Q (James Bond): Ben Whishaw: 2012–2021

 The character of Q did not appear in 2006's Casino Royale or its sequel, Quantum of Solace (2008).
 Bond actor Daniel Craig expressed concern over the character's absence, and expressed his hope that Q would return in Skyfall.
 In November 2011, it was announced that British actor Ben Whishaw had been cast in the role.
 Bond first meets Q in front of the painting The Fighting Temeraire at the National Gallery in London, where he at first expresses disbelief at the relative youth of his new quartermaster, but the two quickly earn each other's respect.
 In Skyfall, Q's gadgets were comparatively simple, consisting of a miniaturized radio and a gun coded to Bond's palmprint so only Bond can fire it.
 When Bond appears disappointed, Q says, "Were you expecting an exploding pen?
 We don't really go in for that anymore," in reference to a miniature grenade featured in GoldenEye.
 Q is demonstrated to be highly knowledgeable on the subject of computer security to the point where he designed some of the most sophisticated security protocols in existence.
-As with Llewelyn's Q, he also gets frustrated with Bond's knack for damaging or destroying the gadgets – at the end of Skyfall the Aston Martin DB5 is burned out in the final showdown with Raoul Silva (Javier Bardem).
+As with Llewelyn's Q, he also gets frustrated with Bond's knack for damaging or destroying the gadgets –at the end of Skyfall his canonical Aston Martin DB5 is burned out in the final showdown with Raoul Silva (Javier Bardem).